 Pet Plate appears to offer the most flexibility when ordering fresh dog food.
 They allow customers the convenience of a “topper plan”, ideal for owners who want to combine fresh meals with traditional dog food, rather than going all in.
 They also make it exceedingly easy to pause, alter, or cancel the service at any time, which anyone with a turbulent schedule can appreciate.
 Unfortunately Pet Plate doesn’t sell treats for inter-meal snacking just yet, but their “clean plate” policy offers you a 100% refund on your first box, so you have nothing to lose.

 By the way: if Pet Plate sounds vaguely familiar, you may recall them from an episode of SharkTank.
-Although none of the sharks ended up investing, don’t let that influence your decision 🙂 They offer a great introductory offer (30% off + 1 free month of DOGTV).
+Although none of the sharks ended up investing, don’t let that influence your decision 🙂 They offer a great introductory discount of 50% on your first box.
 Click the image below to get started:

 NomNomNow offers the most variety among fresh dog food services